infor-design/enterprise/docs/TESTING.md

 npm run e2e:ci
 ```

-1. Push the branch you're working on to GitHub and switch to the same branch on the vm
-1. Run the `npm run start` command in the VM on one session.
-1. Run `npm run e2e:ci` on the other session.
 1. Copy the file from the actual folder to the baseline folder `mv /root/enterprise/test/.tmp/actual/radio-init-chrome-1200x800-dpr-1.png /root/enterprise/test/baseline/radio-init-chrome-1200x800-dpr-1.png`
 1. Run the `npm run e2e:ci` again to tests
-1. Commit and push the files
+1. Commit and push the files to your branch

 We can also just copy `.tmp/actual/<name-of-test-file.png>` verified screenshots to the `baseline` folder for testing, from the Docker container.
-[Copy](https://docs.docker.com/engine/reference/commandline/cp/) actual screenshots from .tmp/actual/*.png using.
+[Copy](https://docs.docker.com/engine/reference/commandline/cp/) actual screenshots from .tmp/actual/\*.png using.

 Or copy them all to your local directory for inspection.